dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

    within theorem provers like Coq and then _extracting_ executable versions automatically, at least in the past -- possibly `hs-to-coq` could change this workflow).
-2. Give a more concrete sense of what exactly you need to show when you are proving a compiler correct.
+2. Give a concrete example of proving compiler correctness.
 By necessity, this is a very simplified scenario without a lot of the subtleties that appear in real verification efforts (e.g., undefined behavior, multiple compiler passes, linking with code after compilation, etc).
 On the other hand, even this simplified scenario could cover many cases of DSLs, and understanding the subtleties that come up should be much easier once you understand the basic case!

 > All the code for this post, along with instructions to get it running, is in